 The North Atlantic jet stream typically reaches its peak intensity during January and February, when the temperature contrast between the equator and the North Pole is largest.

-The intensity of the jet stream also has a big impact on the weather.
-Which is why the US is currently seeing a return of the polar vortex-related cold.
+The intensity of the jet stream also has a big impact on the weather – generating polar vortex-related winter conditions.

 Airspeed and ground speed are not the same thing though.
-The actual airspeed of the 777 aircraft was considerably lower than 745mph.
-The aircraft was flying within normal design limits, well below the speed of sound at altitude.
+An aircraft can be flying within normal design limits, well below the speed of sound at altitude, but according to its ground speed, appear to be flying at near-supersonic speeds.

 What is ground speed?